 Citrulline Malate has obtained a solid reputation as a powerful fatigue fighter, leading many to consider it as a crucial pre-workout compound.
 So it can be taken before your workout.

-As formulated in the body during the urea cycle explicitly to dispose of nitrogenous waste (nitrogen-containing metabolic waste), the declared workout intensifier does much more than enhance physical endurance, particularly when combined with malic acid, which gives it an excellent stability and bioavailability.
+As formulated in the body during the urea cycle explicitly to dispose of nitrogenous waste (nitrogen-containing metabolic waste), the declared workout intensifier does much more than enhance physical endurance, particularly when combined with malic acid, which gives it excellent stability and bioavailability.

 Citrulline malate has become a key pre-workout intensifier for all athletes, especially those who do repeated sets of heavy lifting.